 - Increased heart rate

 - Difficulty of breath

 Finasteride, sold under the brand name Propecia, is an inhibitor of the enzyme 5-alpha reductase.
 Finasteride is an oral pill taken daily, in a 1 mg concentration for hair loss.
-A 5mg concentration of finasteride is used to treat enlarged prostates.
+A 5mg concentration of finasteride is used to treat enlarged prostate.
 5-alpha reductase converts the hormone testosterone to dihydrotestosterone (DHT), which affects people with DHT-sensitive hair follicles.
 Hair follicles affected by DHT grow progressively thinner with each hair growth cycle, and eventually disappear if left untreated.
-By blocking the conversion of testosterone to DHT, finasteride enables a halt of hair thinning and some thickened hair growth in some patients.
-Finasteride works in about half of male patients according to independent studies, which also suggest that there are hair loss causes beyond DHT.
+By blocking the conversion of testosterone to DHT, finasteride can reduce hair thinning and thicken hair.
+Depending on the study , it is often perceived by professional who prescribe finasteride that it works in about half of male patients.
+Other studies show higher rates of benefit.
+This suggests that there are other hair loss causes beyond DHT.
 Finasteride is only prescribed to males.

 DHT-sensitivity is the main cause of pattern hair loss among men and women, and is medically known as androgenetic alopcecia.
 About 95% of all hair loss cases are cases of androgenetic alopecia.
 DHT disrupts the normal hair growth cycle from the roots of the hair follicles (dermal papillae).
 Hair follicles have androgen (hormone) receptors, and many people have scalp hair sensitive to the hormone DHT.